laggykiller/sticker-convert/README.md

                         Between -1 and positive infinity.
                         Power lower = More importance of the parameter, try harder to keep higher and not sacrifice.
-  --quality-min QUALITY_MIN
+  --res-snap-pow2       Snap resolution to nearest power of 2 (1,2,4,8,16,...).
+                        Ignored if no power of 2 present between minimum and maximum resolutions --no-res-snap-pow2    Disable res_snap_pow2 --quality-min QUALITY_MIN
                         Set minimum quality.
   --quality-max QUALITY_MAX